Warehouse workers often face significant wage and hour issues in the workplace. 5 of the most common are:

 The applicable hourly wage depends on where in the country the worker is located.

 However, 29 states, the District of Columbia, and 53 cities and counties have minimum wage laws that are higher than the federal rate.
 California is one of those states.
-Its minimum wage is $13 per hour for employers with 25 or fewer employees, and $14 per hour for employers with more workers.
-It is set to increase to $15 per hour for all employers by 2023.
+As of 2023, its minimum wage is $15.50 per hour.

 There are also numerous counties and cities in California that have minimum wages that are even higher.
-For example, in January 2021:
+For example:

 Some companies are also guaranteeing a minimum wage that is higher than the federal levels.
 For example: